-A Girdle is like a griddle, in that it’s a flat cooking surface, but instead of being set on top of the heat source, it’s hung over the heat source by a long, linked metal chain.
+A girdle is like a griddle, in that it is a flat cooking surface, but instead of being set on top of the heat source, it is hung over the heat source by a long, linked metal chain.

-It was used for “baking” items such as bannock.
+A girdle was used for “baking” items such as bannock, scones, oatcakes, and other quick breads.
 You cook the items on it, as you would a pancake.

 It was used particularly in Scotland.